mindswim/uni-info-sys/docs/00-project-overview-and-guide.md

 ### `tests/`

 The `tests/` directory contains your automated tests.
 Laravel provides a structure for both "Feature" tests (testing endpoints) and "Unit" tests (testing small pieces of code).

 ---

+## Architectural Philosophy: An API-First Approach

+This project is intentionally built using a **headless** or **API-first architecture**.
+This is a modern, professional standard for creating robust and scalable applications.
+Instead of a single, monolithic application that handles both backend logic and frontend views, we have separated these concerns.
+The Laravel backend functions exclusively as a self-contained, stateless API.

+This approach was chosen for several key strategic advantages:

+1.  **Separation of Concerns**: Building the backend first enforces a clean, logical API.
+The backend's sole responsibility is to manage data, enforce business rules, and handle security.
+It does not know or care what the frontend looks like, which is a massive win for code clarity and long-term maintainability.

+2.  **Flexibility for the Future**: The API is a reusable, independent asset.
+A React frontend can consume it today.
+A native mobile app for iOS or Android could consume the *exact same API* tomorrow.
+This flexibility is not possible with a traditional, monolithic application.

+3.  **Improved Development Workflow**: This approach streamlines engineering.
+The entire backend logic can be built and verified with automated tests without writing a single line of frontend code.
+This ensures the core business logic is solid before user interface development begins.

+4.  **Independent Scalability**: As the application grows, the backend and frontend services can be scaled independently, which is a more efficient and cost-effective way to handle increased traffic.

+### Authentication: Stateless and Token-Based

+Consistent with the API-first approach, this application uses **stateless, token-based authentication** managed by Laravel Sanctum, as defined in `routes/api.php`.
+The process is as follows:

+- A client (like a JavaScript frontend or a mobile app) sends a username and password to a specific endpoint (e.g., `/api/v1/tokens/create`).
+- The API validates the credentials and, if successful, returns a secure, temporary API token.
+- The client stores this token and includes it in the `Authorization` header of every subsequent request to prove the user's identity.

+Crucially, the server does not maintain any "session" state for the user.
+Every request is authenticated independently with the token, making the system truly stateless and highly scalable.
+This is the active, modern, and fully functional authentication system for this project.

+### Testing Database: In-Memory for Speed and Isolation

+A key part of a robust development workflow is automated testing.
+To ensure tests are fast and reliable, this project uses a dedicated **in-memory SQLite database**.

+-   **What is an In-Memory Database?** When tests are run, Laravel creates a brand new, completely empty database directly in the server's RAM.
+Because no data is being written to or read from a physical file on a hard drive, operations are incredibly fast.
+As soon as the tests are finished, this database is destroyed.
+-   **Why is this a best practice?** This approach guarantees that every single test run starts from a perfectly clean slate.
+One test cannot accidentally leave data behind that might influence or break a subsequent test.
+The speed advantage also means you can run your full test suite more frequently.
+-   **Project Status**: The `phpunit.xml` file is correctly configured to use this `:memory:` database.
+The `database/database.sqlite` file, which was a remnant of a different approach, was unused and has been safely deleted.

+---